da380/YSpec/README.md

 `lat1 lon1`

 with all angles being in degrees.
 The ordering of the output files corresponds to that of this list.

+## Outputs

+For each receiver is output an ascii file containing the three desired three component seismogram.
+The format is:

+`time   vertical-component   north-component   east-component`

+where all outputs are in SI units, and the form of the seismogram (displacement, velocity, or acceler- ation) is determined by parameter 5 described above.